brizzinck/Patterns/README.md

-Launched examples of patterns.
+Pushed examples of patterns.
 Some I haven't worked with in real projects.
 But I think everything is ahead)